-10. Remove turkey from the oven and let it rest for 15 minutes before carving.
+10. Remove turkey from the oven and let it rest for 15 to 20 minutes before carving.

 Tip: To make a quick and simple gravy, pour out all the pan juices.
 Strain and skim off the fat.
 Heat on low in a saucepan.
 Mix 2 tbsp (30 mL) cornstarch with some water until dissolved.
 Add this to the gravy and heat to a simmer until the mixture thickens.

 Per serving: About 244 cal, 12 g total fat, 0 g carb, 0 g fibre, 41 g protein, 140 mg chol, 636 mg sodium.

 Recipe courtesy of Turkey Farmers of Canada.
 All rights reserved.